 ♦ The future of the Packaging Industry in 2023.

 Plastic industry leaders predict that the demand for the plastic industry will be improved because of The probabilities Favour a soft landing in the economy over a recession.

-First let us see how leading petrochemical companies get ready for the upcoming year regarding resin production:
+First let us see how leading petrochemical companies get ready for the current year regarding resin production:

-1- ExxonMobil will increase its spendings for the upcoming Year 2023
+1- ExxonMobil will increase its spendings for 2023

 ExxonMobil, the American International corporation, announced lately that it will lift its capital spending next year.
 The increase will be between $23 billion& $25 billion, which represents a 10% increase compared to last year.

 When it comes to production plans, Exxon plans to build its 1st plastic waste facility in 2023 in Texas.
 This facility will produce volumes of recyclable circular polymers to meet the increasing demand.